kavia-common/android-calendar-manager-217763-217773/backend/README.md

 Notes
 - The backend container does not assume or reference any database/db_visualizer paths.
+- The backend build is fully decoupled from the database container; there is no cd/copy to any database/* directory.
+- Always build using backend as the build context: `docker build -t calendar-backend -f backend/Dockerfile backend`.
 - Provide the database connection via environment variables at runtime.

 API